 The authors outline a number of different ways that have been used to assess customer value.
 All have challenges, for instance, Share of Wallet, Tenure, or Past Customer Value.
-They argue that CLV, given it is forward looking, has benefits over other “metrics” that assess merely historic data, as historic data shows what the customer has contributed not what they will contribute.
+The authors note that CLV is forward looking.
+It, therefore, has benefits over other “metrics” that assess merely historic data.
+The problem is that historic data shows what the customer has contributed not what they will contribute.

 The major challenge in the CPG industry is the lack of contracts.
-CLV is more easily applied to cell phone contracts, cable bills, and other regular contractual and pseudo contractual relationships.
+It is easier to apply CLV to cell phone contracts, cable bills, and other regular contractual and pseudo contractual relationships.
 In CPG industries it is often hard to know if a customer is still a customer.
 If the customer didn’t buy dishwasher detergent this week have they ceased to be a customer of their regular brand or have they simply got enough detergent already at home?
 Additional complications, such as customers buying competing products on the same shopping trip provide further methodological challenges for those estimating CLV in the CPG industries.

 CLV can be a helpful way of considering customer value.
+In theory this is true of any industry.
 The CPG industry is one where CLV has notable challenges so it is useful to have advice on the application of CLV to this industry.

 Read: “Customer Lifetime Value and Its Relevance to the Consumer Packaged Goods Industry” by V. Kumar, and Sarang Sunder, in Accountable Marketing: Linking Marketing Actions to Financial Performance, 2016, Routledge, MASB